 I have reviewed dozens of other cards, but all others require that an additional 3% of the amount transferred be added to your new account as a balance transfer fee.
 So this is clearly the best balance transfer offer on the market as it is the only one with a $0 intro balance transfer fee.
 But in addition, new purchases can also be made interest free for a period of 15 months.
 Always keep in mind that you will still have to make a monthly minimum payment, and you will still have to pay off all charges within 15 months in order to avoid interest.
 (See also: When to Do a Balance Transfer to Pay Off Credit Card Debt)

 The Beauty of Blueprint

 Savvy credit card experts quickly recognize the fact that Slate is the only card on the market with no balance transfer fee.
-But what few reviewers appear to understand is the value behind Chase’s unique Blueprint program.
+But what few reviewers appear to understand is the value behind Chase's unique Blueprint program.
 Blueprint is a feature available at no additional charge to holders of several different Chase credit cards.
-But I strongly believe that this program is ideally suited to the typical Slate cardholder, someone who carriers a balance.
+But I strongly believe that this program is ideally suited to the typical Slate cardholder, someone who carries a balance.

 - Promotional financing on new purchase.
 New transactions are also interest-free for 15 months.